appliedai-spindox/icml24-automathres-t3/README.md

-# GitHub Repository Used for the "ICML 2024 Challenges on Automated Math Reasoning - Track 3: Automated Optimization Problem-Solving with Code" by AppliedAI (Spindox)
+# Applied AI (Spindox) code used for the "ICML 2024 Challenges on Automated Math Reasoning - Track 3: Automated Optimization Problem-Solving with Code"

 ## Introduction